Bricktech2000/Notes/notes/conventions.md

 [[variable]]s are defined in separate lines using a _, where_ statement

-whitespace in formulas follow programming-language-like conventions
+whitespace in formulas follow [[programming language]]-like conventions

 [[international system of units]] units and other units are to be written using `\text{}`